We are pleased to launch a new round of funding for organisations undertaking legal action to address racial injustice in the CJS this week.

 The first stage is a telephone call with us to discuss about the suitability and eligibility of your work under this call.
 If you are interested, you should arrange a time to speak to us about your eligibility by Friday 3 September by emailing email@example.com.

 After confirming your eligibility under this call, you will need to complete a grant application form.
 The application form is available here.
-The deadline for 2nd stage applications is 12pm on Wednesday 21 September.
+The deadline for second stage written applications is 12pm on Wednesday 22 September.

 The following resources might also be useful, particularly if you have not applied to this Programme before: